-You can use any of four methods to find radio stations on the selected band: TUNE, SEEK, SCAN or the Preset buttons.
+You can use any of five methods to find radio stations on the selected band: TUNE, SEEK, SCAN, AUTO SELECT, and the Preset buttons.

-TUNE - Use the TUNE bar to tune the radio to a desired frequency.
-Press the ▶ side of the bar to tune to a higher frequency, and the side to tune to a lower frequency.
-The frequency numbers will start to change rapidly.
-Release the bar when the display reaches the desired frequency.
-To change the frequency in small increments, press and release the TUNE bar quickly.
+TUNE - Use the TUNE knob to tune the radio to a desired frequency.
+Turn the TUNE knob to the right to tune to a higher frequency, or to the left to tune to a lower frequency.
+Turn the knob right or left until the display reaches the desired frequency.

 SEEK - The SEEK function searches the band for a station with a strong signal.
-To activate it. press the SEEK bar on either the

-→ iside, then release it.
+To activate it, press the SEEK bar on either the ► or ► iside, then release it.